acm-cui/website-workshops-chi2022/papers.md

 ---

-The following papers were accepted for inclusion in the workshop:
+The following papers were accepted for inclusion in the workshop (test):

 <ul>
 {% for paper in site.data.papers %}